 Medications make a difference — generally a positive one — in the lives of many people.
 But at the same time, all drugs carry side effects — and with many medications, one or more of those side effects can alter your balance.
 How?
 According to the Centers for Disease Control and Prevention, common problems include vision changes, dizziness or lightheadedness, drowsiness, and impaired alertness or judgment.
-Some medications can even damage the inner ear, spurring temporary or permanent balance disorders.
+Some medications can even affect the inner ear, spurring a balance disorder.

 Some of the commonly prescribed medications that can affect balance include: